Mount Baldy Ski Area

 Baldy Mountain Resort is a family friendly ski resort overlooking the Okanagan Valley in southern British Columbia just north of the Washington state border.
 Its road access is via McKinney Road from Oliver and from BC Highway 33 north of Bridesville and BC Highway 3 west of Rock Creek, in the Boundary Country.
 Air access from Penticton Regional Airport (Air Canada from Vancouver, Westjet from Calgary).
 The summit is in the Okanagan Highland, an intermediary plateau-like area between the Monashee Mountains to the east and the Okanagan Valley immediately below to the west.

 In 1968, its first season, Mt.
-Baldy Ski Area operated as a ski cat area with McKinney T-Bar.
+Baldy Ski Area operated as a ski cat area with McKinney T-Bar that has not operated in years although it’s advertised as a lift at the resort.
 A year later, the resort acquired a Poma T-bar that traveled up the face of Mount Baldy.
-The T-bar base at 5650 ft above sea level is the highest base altitude of any ski resort in Canada.
+The T-bar base at 5650 ft above sea level; the highest in British Columbia.
 The Poma T-bar was replaced with the former Blue Chair (double Mueller lift) from Mount Washington on Vancouver Island.
 This lift is now called the Eagle Chair.

 Sugarlump lift was installed in 2007.
 The Sugarlump lift is a Leitner Poma fixed-grip quad chair lift.
 Total uphill capacity is 750 persons per hour.
 Baldy Mountain Resort consists of 35 downhill skiing trails.
 In 2012 a trail was cut leading from Sugarlump to the McKinney area to access the terrain park.
-Nordic trails are also open December through March.
+Nordic trails are also open December through March although not groomed.